gemc/clas12Tags_old/README.md

 How to install
 ----------------

-Starting with 4a.2.4 gemc is distributed  <a href="https://gemc.jlab.org/gemc/html/docker.html"> using docker</a>.
+GEMC is distributed  <a href="https://gemc.jlab.org/gemc/html/docker.html"> using docker</a>.

 <br><br>